ChunHungLiu/queueco.github.io/_posts/2014-12-03-liquidity.md

 </center>
 </p>

 Up until 8:45 it is all quiet when one sell trade of slightly more than 200 BTC is executed.
-From that point on volatility increases a lot and the price drops.
+From that point on volatility increases and the price drops.
 If the trader of the first trade wanted to sell another 200 BTC 10 minutes later he would have received a price 2-3% worse than the initial one.

-## Possible solutions
+## Conclusion

-There's no immediate solution to the illiquidity and volatility of bitcoin markets apart from a gradual maturing of the ecosystem.
-However, we believe that market makers like ourselves can play a crucial role in speeding up this process.
+There's no immediate cure to the illiquidity and volatility of bitcoin markets apart from a gradual maturing of the ecosystem.
+However, we believe that market makers like ourselves can contribute to making this process as smooth and swift as possible.